 - 3.4 Biodiversity Net Gain is a mandatory requirement for most new development to deliver a 10% net gain in biodiversity, and uses habitats as a proxy for biodiversity.
 Any habitats lost through new development must be replaced or compensated for, on a like for like basis, and then a further 10% uplift in biodiversity must be provided.
 Habitats must be provided at the same condition (quality), or higher, as the habitats that are to be lost.
-Habitats can be retained, enhanced or created. - 3.5 Mandatory BNG will be implemented from 12 February 2024 (unless adopted local planning policy is already in place by that date).
-Whilst the Council's Local Plan sets its own requirement for 10% net gain, these national, legal requirements take precedent.
+Habitats can be retained, enhanced or created. - 3.5 Mandatory BNG will take effect from 12 February 2024.
+Whilst the Council's adopted Local Plan sets its own requirement for 10% net gain, these national, legal requirements take precedent.
 Under BNG, developers will be required to deliver measureable improvements to biodiversity by creating or enhancing habitats in association with their development.
 These improvements will be measured and assessed using a national Defra metric, and habitats will need to be secured for a minimum of 30 years.
-BNG is preferably to be delivered on the development site, but, where this is not possible, it may be delivered off-site or through a combination of on- and off-site.
+BNG is preferably to be delivered on the development site, but, where this is not possible, it may be delivered off-site or through a combination of onand off-site.
 In exceptional circumstances, developments will be able to pay for credits.